Eric Corriel Studios

 Yellow Forest fuses a patch of urban/industrial landscape with a patch of Andalusian landscape Shown at BAG Gallery, Brooklyn, New York

-The urban/industrial landscape of Gowanus, Brooklyn can be characterized by warehouses, red brick, grime, large transport trucks, buses, and shops ranging from tire to marble.
-The picturesque landscape of Andalusia in southern Spain is marked by olive and orange trees, artisanal ornamentation, heavy use of yellow, red, brown and white architectural elements, narrow winding streets, and an incredibly warm light producing a multicolored pallet everywhere one looks.
-The installation of the latter in the former aims to create a playful and visually compelling landscape all its own.
+The urban/industrial landscape of Gowanus, Brooklyn, circa 2009, could be characterized by warehouses, red brick, grime, large transport trucks, buses, and shops ranging from tire to marble.
+The picturesque landscape of Andalusia in southern Spain is marked by olive and orange trees, artisanal ornamentation, narrow winding streets, and an incredibly warm light.
+The installation of the latter in the former creates a playful and visually compelling landscape all its own.

-Nearly two years in the making, this piece has gone through several phases of evolution before manifesting itself as a site-specific installation.
-It started as landscape drawings of the Andalusian landscape done in marker on paper.
+Nearly two years in the making, this piece has undergone several phases of evolution before manifesting as a site-specific installation in Brooklyn, New York.
+It started with marker-based landscape drawings of the Andalusian landscape on paper.

 Four-color marker drawing of a minimalistic tree landscape on white paper.
 A yellow, gray, and burgundy-colored tree sits on the left of the page, casting a solid burgundy 10 o’clock shadow.
 To the left of the tree are three yellow, gray, and white cubes, and in the background is a swooping burgundy band.